 Click the icons to learn more about each criteria

 Wreckfish, such as this one, are believed to use deep Lophelia reefs found on the Blake Plateau as a safe haven.
 These coral habitats offer both shelter and food.LAUNCH GALLERY

-A cousin of grouper and sea bass, wreckfish was first harvested by accident in the South Atlantic in the early 1980s.
+A cousin of grouper and sea bass, wreckfish were first harvested by accident in the South Atlantic in the early 1980s.
+Since wreckfish are typically found in deep water near sheltered structures, they had previously not been targeted.
 A fisherman was using longline gear to try to recover lost equipment and caught a wreckfish by mistake.
 The commercial fishery for wreckfish developed a few years later in 1987, with just two vessels landing the species in South Carolina.
 The fishery grew rapidly, expanding to 25 fishing vessels by 1989 and as many as 80 vessels by 1990.
 Because scientists knew little about wreckfish, there was concern that this resource could not support high fishing rates.
 Managers placed a 2-million-pound yearly cap on the amount of wreckfish that could be harvested and closed the fishery from mid-January to mid-April when wreckfish spawn.
 However, these measures resulted in a derby fishery, with increased competition to catch and land wreckfish, resulting in gluts of product in the market.
-With over 80 vessels fishing for wreckfish in the relatively small areas known to have concentrations of the species, conflicts among fishermen and safety issues emerged.
+With more than 80 vessels fishing for wreckfish in the relatively small areas known to have concentrations of the species, conflicts among fishermen and safety issues emerged.